 Puett and his wife, Whendi, who is a fabric designer, share a large, sunny space in a factory building in Brooklyn, near the Williamsburg Bridge.
 I visited him there on a clear, sparkling summer day.
 Along the waterfront, a prostitute waited glumly beside a van with privacy glass, old newspapers fluttered across the streets, and, in among flattened beer cans and old mattresses, some weeds flowered, noticed only by bees and beekeepers.
-Puett's bees had flown out through a hard at work gathering nectar and pollen.
+Puett's bees had flown out through a hole in his studio window and were hard at work gathering nectar and pollen.